wikimedia/ws-export/README.md

 Installation
 ============

-You have to download the files and use it with PHP 5.5 or more.
+1. First you need download the files and use it with PHP 5.5 or more.

-You have to create a temp folder in the root of directories.
+2. You should create a temp folder in the root of directories.

-This tool depends on [Composer](http://getcomposer.org/) to install some dependencies.
+3. Install dependencies

+#### This tool depends on [Composer](http://getcomposer.org/) to install some dependencies.
 The easiest way to use it is to run `make` from the Wsexport Tool main directory:

 ```bash
 make install
 ```

-Or, to install and run composer manually:
+#### Or, to install and run composer manually:

 ```bash
 curl -sS https://getcomposer.org/installer | php